• ECTS

 Read more

-A base in Mendelian genetics and statistics is necessary, and a base in quantitative genetics (M1 module) is useful but not strictly necessary (upgrade at the first session for students of the Doctoral School with whom this module is shared).
+A grounding in Mendelian genetics and statistics is required, and a grounding in quantitative genetics (M1 module) is useful but not strictly necessary (students from the Doctoral School, with whom this module is shared, will need to be brought up to speed at the first session).

 Read more